 As with Balsam Fir, White Fir seeds are an excellent food source for birds and small mammals.
 The dense needles give good cover to our avian communities.
 Squirrels and chipmunks can often be seen eating the seeds over winter.

 White Fir is beautiful when left alone, no shearing required.
-If you desire to raise the canopy, prune White Fir during the winter months.
+If you desire to raise the canopy, prune only during the winter months.
 Branches that are touching the ground can be removed to improve air circulation.

 Although many trees will benefit from watering in extended drought, White Fir is adapted to the dry, rocky soils of the Rocky Mountains.
 Water only when there has been extensive drought, and water sparingly.
 Watering during the establishment period is still important, and care should be taken to make sure newly planted White Fir has enough moisture to establish good roots.
 Maintaining a mulch ring at the base is also beneficial as it reduces the need to water and slowly adds nutrients to the soil.

-White Fir has few insect and disease issues.
+Abies concolor has few insect and disease issues.
 Armillaria Root Rot and Canker are not usually treatable and are best avoided by maintaining tree vigor.
 Occasionally White Fir will develop Blight (Diplodia, Sphaeropsis, and Sirococcus), Fungal Needlecast, Phytophthora Root Rot, and Rust diseases.
 These can be treated by a plant health care professional.
-Contact an arborist if you notice significant dieback or any sever changes in the health of the tree.
+Contact an arborist if you notice significant dieback or any severe changes in the health of the tree.